 Access to HE Diploma

-pass with 60 credits overall.
+Pass with 60 credits overall.
 Level 3 units in English required.
-At least 45 credits at level 3, with 24 credits at merit or above.
+At least 45 credits at level 3, with 15 credits at distinction and the rest at merit..

 GCSE (minimum grade C or grade 4)